Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Results: Model Experiments

-\textbf{Role of the Artifact Attention module.} We confirmed the contribution of adding human supervision via our Artifact Attention module by performing ablation studies across the different datasets under study.
-We observe performance decreases for CariNet18 following ablation in three different scenarios (Table \ref{tab:ablations}): \textbf{(1)} removing our custom self-attention blocks (Figure \ref{fig:classifier_module}) from the Classifier module, and replacing them with simple 3D residual blocks (each consisting of two 3x3x3 convolutions followed by batch normalization), \textbf{(2)} retraining self-attention blocks in the Classifier module, but removing the modulatory input from the Artifact Attention module (this yields regular attention blocks with no key modulation), \textbf{(3)} replacing the output of the Artifact Attention module with a fixed center bias, operationalized as a 2D gaussian kernel with mean $\mu=(W/2, H/2)$ and standard deviation $\sigma=(20, 20)$.
+\textbf{Ablation studies} We confirmed the contribution of adding human supervision via our Artifact Attention module by performing ablation studies across the different datasets under study.
+We observe performance drops for CariNet-S following ablation in four different scenarios (Table \ref{tab:ablations}): \textbf{(1)} removing our custom self-attention blocks (Figure \ref{fig:classifier_module}) from the Classifier module, and replacing them with simple 3D residual blocks, \textbf{(2)} retraining self-attention blocks in the Classifier module, but removing the modulatory input from the Artifact Attention module (this yields regular attention blocks with no key modulation), \textbf{(3)} replacing the output of the Artifact Attention module with a fixed center bias, operationalized as a 2D gaussian kernel with mean $\mu=(W/2, H/2)$ and standard deviation $\sigma=(20, 20)$, and \textbf{(4)} replacing the output of our attention module with self-blended image masks from \cite{shiohara2022detecting} (closest to our approach).
 Overall, the complete model performed the best, demonstrating the effectiveness of incorporating self-attention modulated by human annotations into deepfake detection frameworks.
-Interestingly, using a fixed attention map degrades performance the most: this forces attention blocks to attend to parts of the input that don't necessary contain valuable information related to the input's manipulation.